-Park University is committed to ensuring the health, safety, and welfare of the students, staff, and faculty members of our university community.
-Park University recognizes that misuse of alcohol and other drugs and the unlawful possession, use or distribution of drugs and alcohol pose major health problems, are potential safety and security problems, can adversely affect academic and job performance, and can generally inhibit the educational development of students.
+Park University is committed to ensuring the health, safety, and welfare of all the members of our university community.
+We recognize that misuse of alcohol and other drugs and the unlawful possession, use or distribution of drugs and alcohol pose major health problems and security concerns.
+It can also adversely affect academic and job performance, and inhibit the educational development of students.

-As a result of this, Park has established a Drug and Alcohol Use Policy which establishes regulations forbidding the unlawful manufacture, dispensing, distribution, possession, display, use, or consumption of illegal or illicit drugs and alcohol on University owned or controlled property or as part of any University programs or activities.
+As a result, Park has established a Drug and Alcohol Use Policy which establishes regulations forbidding the unlawful manufacture, dispensing, distribution, possession, display, use, or consumption of illegal or illicit drugs and alcohol on University owned or controlled property or as part of any University programs or activities.

 Park is further committed to providing education regarding the negative impacts of such activities.